 I read on helplessly as characters make decisions that will surely make their lives harder (and let me tell you, absolutely everyone in this book is married to the wrong person, which I assume makes life pretty hard).
 I worry for brothers off at war and sisters who fall in love with scoundrels and aristocrats who are running out of money.
 The war is on, then there’s a peace treaty, then Napoleon comes back like a COVID variant that won’t go away.
 Some days, I don’t want to finish the book at all.
 Can’t I read a little bit about these people every day for the rest of time?
 Or at least for the rest of this pandemic?
 This year, instead of going back to my murder mysteries and romance novels, I want to read more big novels just like this — slowly, letting them unfold over days, as a constant companion during the bad news of case counts and lockdowns.

 As of this week, we’re halfway through the book.
-Pierre has just told Natasha what’s in his heart, possibly the first time he’s been honest with someone about a feeling.
+Pierre has just told Natasha what’s in his heart, possibly the first time he’s ever been honest about how he feels.
 Almost joyful, he goes outside on a winter night to see the great comet of 1811 streaking by.
 This was a real comet that people all over the world claimed was a sign of various bad things to come.
 At several moments in the novel, characters look to the sky and experience an awakening — something humans have been doing for thousands of years.
 And Pierre isn’t afraid.
-The comet reminds him of “an arrow piercing the earth” that answers what’s in his soul.
+The comet reminds him of “an arrow piercing the earth” that answers what’s in his soul (his love for Natasha).
 Even during a direct encounter with this once-in-a-lifetime phenomenon, he’s thinking about who he loves.
 We go on living our little lives in the midst of catastrophe and change.
 What else can we do?
 And 15 pages at a time, War and Peace continues.